athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 products purchased weekly for the previous year, for instance, can be good predictive indicators for customer behavior prediction.

-### Best practice 12 – performing feature engineering without domain expertise {.title}
+### Best practice 12 – performing feature engineering without domain expertise

 If we unfortunately have very little domain knowledge, how can we generate features?
 Don't panic.
 There are several generic approaches